 </What is the AI Masters Programme?>

-The Institute of Coding is working with the government’s Office for AI and BCS, The Chartered Institute for IT, to deliver the Industrial Masters programme for Artificial Intelligence (IMAI) in universities across the UK.
+The Institute of Coding works with the government’s Office for AI, to deliver the Industrial Masters programme for Artificial Intelligence (IMAI) in universities across the UK.

 It has been recognised that there is skills gap in Artificial Intelligence (AI).
 This gap is growing as the scope offered by the field increases and opportunities are identified and pursued.
 Industry have told us consistently that recruitment and retention is a particular challenge consequently limiting their ambitions.
 The AI Review carried out independently for government by Dame Wendy Hall and Jérôme Pesenti, ‘Growing the artificial intelligence industry in the UK’ identified areas in which action could be taken to expand and sustain the workforce required to grow the UK AI industry.